It's a New Day in Public Health.

 X-rays – of the root (periapical), upper and lower jaw (panoramic), and back teeth (bitewing)

 Sealants – a thin, plastic film painted on the chewing surfaces of permanent back teeth to prevent decay

 Fluoride varnish treatment – concentrated form of fluoride applied to the smooth surfaces of teeth

 Fillings (restorations) – a material is used to restore the function and integrity of a decaying or traumatized tooth

 Extractions – removal of unrepairable teeth

-Pulpotomy – surgical removal of part of the soft part inside the tooth containing blood vessels and nerves (dental pulp)
+Pulpotomy – removal of the blood vessels and nerves (dental pulp) inside an infected tooth

 Stainless steel crowns – metal covers for decayed or damaged teeth

 Unilateral space maintainers – will hold the space for a permanent tooth; used when a primary tooth is lost due to accident or decay